SolidLabResearch/solid-todo-app-vue/README.md

 # Solid Tasks

 This is an experimental to-do list application built on top of Solid, in an effort to identify challenges related to developing interoperable applications on top of Solid.
 This is **not intended for actual use** in any capacity whatsoever, and exists as a technical prototype.
-There is a live version [available](https://solidlabresearch.github.io/solid-todo-app-vue/) published on GitHib Pages from the main branch.
+There is a live version [available](https://solidlabresearch.github.io/solid-todo-app-vue/) published on GitHub Pages from the main branch.

 ## Dependencies